-Independent report to the Corporation of Barking & Dagenham College ('the Corporation') and the Chief Executive of Skills Funding
+Independent report on Regularity to the Corporation of Barking & Dagenham College ('the Corporation') and the Chief Executive of Skills Funding/ Education Funding Agency

-In accordance with the terms of our engagement letter dated 27th April 2007 and further to the requirements of the Skills Funding Agency, we have carried out a review to obtain assurance about whether, in all material respects, the expenditure (disbursed) and income (received) of Barking & Dagenham College ('the College') during the year ended 31 July 2011 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated April 2012 and further to the requirements of the Skills Funding Agency/Education Funding Agency, we have carried out a review to obtain assurance about whether, in all material respects, the expenditure (disbursed) and income (received) of Barking & Dagenham College ('the College') during the year ended 31 July 2013 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.

-This report is made solely to the Corporation and the Chief Executive of Skills Funding.
-Our review work has been undertaken so that we might state to the Corporation and the Chief Executive of Skills Funding those matters we are required to state to them in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation and the Chief Executive of Skills Funding, for our review work, for this report, or for the opinion we have formed.
+This report is made solely to the Corporation and the Chief Executive of Skills Funding/Education Funding Agency.
+Our review work has been undertaken so that we might state to the Corporation and the Chief Executive of Skills Funding/Education Funding Agency those matters we are required to state to them in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation and the Chief Executive of Skills Funding/Education Funding Agency, for our review work, for this report, or for the opinion we have formed.